Private Health Information Legal Protections in Emergency Medical Services A New Jersey Case Study that Informs United States’ Protections

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Publishing in IJOP allows authors to keep their copyright while giving IJOP unrestricted copyright permissions.
-Articles published in IJOP use Creative Common Attribution 4.0 International (CC BY 4.0) licensing.
-This permits sharing works by simply acknowledging the authors and its original publication in IJOP.
+Articles published in IJOP use Creative Common Attribution 4.0 International (CC BY-ND 4.0) licensing.
+This license requires that re-users give credit to the creator.
+It allows re-users to copy and distribute the material in any medium or format in unadapted form only, even for commercial purposes.
 Additional terms apply and can be accessed here.

-Publishing in IJOP also allows authors to have contracts for non-exclusive distribution of the Journal's published version of the article, such as posting to an institutional repository or publication in a book, on the condition that the original publication in IJOP is acknowledged.
+Publishing in IJOP also allows authors to have contracts for non-exclusive distribution of the Journal's published version of the article, such as posting to an institutional repository or publication in a book, on the condition that the original publication in the original layout format in IJOP is retained and acknowledged.

-We permit and encourge authors to post the articles they published in IJOP on their afilated websites.
-This helps share the information, encourages citation in other works, and promotes scholarly discoursein the spirit of open access.
+We permit and encourage authors to post the articles they published in IJOP on their affiliated websites.
+This helps share the information, encourages citation in other works, and promotes scholarly discourse in the spirit of open access.

 References